susam/emfy/README.md

     To summarize, these shapes (`[` or `⌞`) show where the last newline of the buffer exists.
 The last newline of the buffer exists above the lower horizontal bar of these shapes.
 No newlines exist below the lower horizontal bar.

+### Require Final Newline

 It is a good practice to terminate text files with a newline.
-For most types of files, Emacs inserts a terminating newline automatically when we save the file with `C-x C-s`.
+For many types of files, such as files with extensions `.c`, `.el`, `.json`, `.lisp`, `.org`, `.py`, `.txt`, etc., Emacs inserts a terminating newline automatically when we save the file with `C-x C-s`.
+Emacs achieves by this ensuring that the major modes for these files set the variable `require-final-newline` to `t` by default.
+However, there are many other types of files, such as files with extensions `.ini`, `.yaml`, etc. for which Emacs does not insert a terminating newline automatically.
+We now see how to ensure that Emacs inserts a terminating newline for all types of files.

+  - Always add a newline automatically at the end of a file while
+    saving:

+    ```elisp
+    (setq-default require-final-newline t)
+    ```

+Many tools on Unix and Linux systems expect text files to be terminated with a newline.
+For example, in a crontab entry, if the final line is not followed by a terminating newline, it is ignored.
+Similarly, `wc -l` does not count the final line if it is not followed by a terminating newline.
+That is why, we in the above step we configure Emacs to ensure that it always insert a terminating newline before saving a file.

 ### Single Space for Sentence Spacing